Dashboards

 Dashboard Card Overview

 The Dashboard section comprises several default groups of dashboard cards.
-Each individual dashboard card represents a structured output of a Lucene search query crafted using a set of criteria set forth by Spyderbat security analysts.
+Each individual dashboard card represents a structured output of a Athena search query crafted using a set of criteria set forth by Spyderbat security analysts.

 As you can see, all dashboard cards are of the same default height, which means that there are only so many rows that can be displayed within the card even with the scroll bar.
 Spyderbat dashboard cards surface the top 100 rows, and indicate the total number of rows that meet the dashboard card criteria in the dashboard card header.